-vpsAdminOS supports primarily cgroups mounted in a hybrid hierarchy: cgroupv1 is used for controllers and cgroupv2 only tracks processes.
-While the unified hierarchy using only cgroupv2 is already usable, vpsAdminOS is missing device access control and as such is suitable only for development.
+vpsAdminOS supports primarily cgroups mounted in a hybrid hierarchy: cgroupv1 is used for controllers and cgroupv2 only tracks processes. cgroupv2 in a unified hierarchy is fully supported and we expect to make it the new default in 2023.

 Configuring cgroup hierarchy